 A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
-A copy of the public notice of this proposed amendment, which was given in the New York State Register on March 26, 2025, is also enclosed for your information (Appendix IV).
+Copies of the public notices of this proposed amendment, which were given in the New York State Register on March 26, 2025, and clarified on July 16, 2025, are also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).